AmberGraceSoftware/Dex/docs/Chapter1/Directives.md

 Dec will automatically clean up the connection/disconnection of these event listeners while a VirtualInstance is being rendered.

-## Listening to Property/Attribute change events
+## Listening to Property & Attribute Changed events

 The [:OutProperty()](https://dec.ambergracesoftware.com/api/VirtualInstance#OutProperty)
 and [:OutAttribute()](https://dec.ambergracesoftware.com/api/VirtualInstance#OutProperty)